As an electrical engineer, I’m here to bust a common myth – that the rise of AI and automation spells doom for professions like mine.

 In fact, as an electrical engineer, you may find yourself tasked with rendering other jobs extinct.
 But fret not, you’ll be laying the groundwork for even more innovative roles in return.

 How do you envision the future of electrical engineering?
 What sort of engineering roles do you see on the horizon?

 Author Bio: Koosha started Engineer Calcs in 2019 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for well over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.

 Koosha has an extensive background in the design and specification of electrical systems with areas of expertise including power generation, transmission, distribution, instrumentation and controls, and water distribution and pumping as well as alternative energy (wind, solar, geothermal, and storage).

-Koosha is most interested in engineering innovations, the cosmos, sports, and our history and future.
+Koosha is most interested in engineering innovations, the cosmos, sports, fitness, and our history and future.